edcarp/2021-10-11_ed-dash_workflows-snakemake/index.md

 humantime: "09:00 - 17:00"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2021-10-11      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2021-10-14        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Sam Haynes", "Tim Booth"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Sam Haynes", "Tim Booth", "Frances Turner"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Frances"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: []     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["first@example.org","second@example.org"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)